Creating and using HVM (fully virtualized) domains

 qvm-start win7 --cdrom=/dev/cdrom

 Next, the VM will start booting from the attached CDROM device (which in the example above just happens to be a Windows 7 installation disk).
-Depending on the OS being installed in the VM, one might be required to start the VM several times (as is the case with Windows 7 installations), because whenever the installer wants to “reboot the system” it actually shutdowns the VM and Qubes won’t automatically start it.
+Depending on the OS being installed in the VM, one might be required to start the VM several times (as is the case with Windows 7 installations), because whenever the installer wants to “reboot the system” it actually shuts down the VM and Qubes won’t automatically start it.
 Several invocations of qvm-start command (as shown above) might be needed.

 Note: If your Windows installation gets stuck at the glowing Windows logo, you might want to read Issue 2488 for a solution.